realcundo/nu_plugin_dcm/README.md

 A [nushell](https://www.nushell.sh/) plugin to parse [DICOM](https://en.wikipedia.org/wiki/DICOM) objects.

 This plugin is in the early stage of the development.
-It is usable but it might not be able to cope with all DICOM objects or DicomWeb inputs.
+It is usable but it might not be able to cope with all DICOM objects or DICOMweb records.
 See [Known limitations for details](#known-limitations).

 I'm still trying to figure out what is the most useful way of using this plugin.
 Please feel free to try it out, send feedback in [Discussions](https://github.com/realcundo/nu_plugin_dcm/discussions) or report problems in [Issues](https://github.com/realcundo/nu_plugin_dcm/issues).

 ## Usage
 `dcm` plugin reads its input from single values, or from list of values:
-- `dcm`: expects a string/filename, file record (must contain `name` and `type`), dicomweb record, or binary DICOM data
+- `dcm`: expects a string/filename, file record (must contain `name` and `type`), DICOMweb record, or binary DICOM data
   - `ls *.dcm | dcm`: process a list of files, resulting in a list of dicom records
   - `ls *.dcm | select name type | dcm`: process a list of files specified by their filename, resulting in a list of dicom records
   - `open --raw file.dcm | into binary | dcm`: process a binary stream, resulting in a dicom record